Complex and Chronic Wounds: The New Laser Strategy

 hepatectomy and relaparotomy, complicated by a postoperative

 Pseudomonas aeruginosa infection.
-9 laser sessions.
+9 laser sessions

-Female, 28.
 Non-healing leg ulcer due to Budd-Chiari syndrome,

 complicated by severe lower limb edema and the development